-FOREWO ₹D 5

-INTRODU CTION 6

-SECTION I - AN OVERVIEW OF LOCAL GOVERNMENT IN NSW 8

-1.1 Local government 9

-1.2 The principles for local government 10

-1.3 A council's structure 11

-1.4 Services and functions that councils provide 12

-How are councils funded?
-14

-1.7 Legal framework 14

-SECTION 2 - ROLES, RESPONSIBILITIES AND RELATIONSHIPS 16

-2.1 Roles and responsibilities 17

-2.2 Managing internal council relationships 25

-Managing external relationships 28

-Effective decision-making 32

-2.5 Risk and audit 33

-SECTION 3 - CODE OF CONDUCT AND ACTING ETHICALLY 34

-3.1 The Code of Conduct 36

-3.2 2 Councillors and public comment 42

-3.3 Where to find more information?
-42

-SECTION 4 - MAKING THE MOST OF MEETINGS 44

-4.1 How councils debate and make decisions 45

-4.2 2 How often council meetings are held and how they are conducted 45

-4.3 3 Different types of council meetings 49

-4.4 1 Other resources 51

-SECTION 5 - SOUND PLANNING AND REPORTING 52

-5.1 Community strategic planning 53

-5.2 2 Land use planning 58

-5.3 Natural Resource Management (NRM) 63
+FOREWORD INTRODUCTION SECTION 1 - AN OVERVIEW OF LOCAL GOVERNMENT IN NSW 1.1 Local government 1.2 The principles for local government 1.3 A council's structure 1.4 Services and functions that councils provide 1.6 How are councils funded?
+1.7 Legal framework 8 9 10 11 12 14 14 SECTION 2 - ROLES, RESPONSIBILITIES AND RELATIONSHIPS 2.1 Roles and responsibilities 2.2 Managing internal council relationships 2.3 Managing external relationships 2.4 Effective decision-making 2.5 Risk and audit 16 17 25 28 32 33 SECTION 3 - CODE OF CONDUCT AND ACTING ETHICALLY 3.1 The Code of Conduct 3.2 Councillors and public comment 3.3 Where to find more information?
+34 36 42 42 SECTION 4 - MAKING THE MOST OF MEETINGS 4.1 How councils debate and make decisions 4.2 How often council meetings are held and how they are conducted 4.3 Different types of council meetings 4.4 Other resources 44 45 45 49 51 SECTION 5 - SOUND PLANNING AND REPORTING 5.1 Community strategic planning 5.2 Land use planning 5.3 Natural Resource Management (NRM) 52 53 58 63

 SECTION 6 - FINANCIAL MANAGEMENT 64

 6.1 Principles of sound financial management 65

 6.2 Sources of revenue 66

 6.3 Financial planning 68

 6.4 Allocation of revenue 69

 6.5 Asset management 69

 6.6 Capital expenditure 71

 6.7 Financial reporting 72

 6.8 Other financial management issues 73

 SECTION 7 - SUPPORT FOR COUNCILLORS 74

 7.1 Annual fees paid to councillors 75

 7.2 Expenses and facilities 75

 7.3 Training and professional development 76

 7.4 Other information and resources 77

-APPENDICES
+APPENDICES 78

 APPENDIX 1 - SKILLS AND KNOWLEDGE CHECKLIST 79

-APPENDIX 2 - KEY ORGANISATIONS
+APPENDIX 2 - KEY ORGANISATIONS 82

-APPENDIX 3 - KEY LEGISLATION
+APPENDIX 3 - KEY LEGISLATION 86

-APPENDIX 4 - DEALING WITH THE MEDIA
+APPENDIX 4 - DEALING WITH THE MEDIA 93

-APPENDIX 5 - TIPS FOR EFFECTIVE COMMUNITY ENGAGEMENT
+APPENDIX 5 - TIPS FOR EFFECTIVE COMMUNITY ENGAGEMENT 95

 APPENDIX 6 - STANDARDS OF CONDUCT FOR COUNCILLORS 97

-FOREWORD

-FROM THE MINISTER FOR LOCAL GOVERNMENT
+FOREWORD FROM THE MINISTER FOR LOCAL GOVERNMENT

-Congratulations on successfully standing for your community and being elected to your local council at the 2021 local government elections.
+Congratulations on successfully standing for your community and being elected to your local council at the December 2021 local government elections.

-Local councils provide key infrastructure, facilities and services to local residents and are integral to building stronger and more connected communities.
+Local councils provide key infrastructure, facilities and services to local residents and are integral to improving the lifestyle and amenity of their communities.